 Who said the funeral car has to be black or silver?
 There's no reason why you can't break from tradition and go for a brighter form of transport.

 Hearses come in all sorts of colours these days.
 For reasons best known to his family, Roger Lloyd Pack, otherwise known as 'Trigger' from 'Only Fools and Horses' arrived at his funeral in a candy pink funeral car.

 The various types of coffins and prices on offer can be overwhelming at first.

 As well as traditional wood, you can now choose coffins in all the colours of the rainbow.
 You can even arrange for family members or a specialist to paint a coffin with your own bespoke design as part of your funeral plans.

 5. Balloon release

-Or if you're thinking about how to get help with funeral costs, the results of our latest survey into the average cost of a funeral today in your area and across the UK contains lots of useful information.
+Or if you're thinking about how to get help with funeral costs, our latest Cost of Dying report has lots of helpful information and handy tips.